What is a vaccine?

 Vaccines may also contain either a small amount of preservative or a small amount of an antibiotic to preserve the vaccine.
 Some vaccines also contain a small amount of an aluminium salt, which helps produce a better immune response.

 What is the difference between immunisation and vaccination?

-The terms ‘vaccination’ and ‘immunisation’ don’t mean quite the same thing.
-Vaccination is the term used for getting a vaccine, that is, actually getting the injection or taking an oral vaccine dose.
-Immunisation refers to the process of both getting the vaccine and becoming immune to the disease following vaccination.
+The terms ‘vaccination’ and ‘immunisation’ are similar, but don’t exactly mean the same thing.
+Vaccination is the term used for getting a vaccine — that is, actually having the injection or taking an oral vaccine dose.
+Immunisation is the process of both getting the vaccine and becoming immune to the disease after vaccination.

 How does immunisation work?

 All forms of immunisation work in the same way.
-When someone is injected with a vaccine, their body produces an immune response in the same way it would following exposure to a disease but without the person getting the disease.
-If the person comes in contact with the disease in the future, the body is able to make an immune response fast enough to prevent the person developing the disease or developing a severe case of the disease.
+When someone receives a vaccine, their body produces an immune response in the same way it would after exposure to a disease, but without the person getting the disease.
+Your immune system’s familiarity with the disease allows your body to make a faster immune response if you are ever exposed to the disease naturally.

 How long do immunisations take to work?

 It takes time for your immune system to respond to a vaccine, usually between 1 and 3 weeks.
 The time it takes will depend on the vaccine and your age and general health.
 This means that immunisation will not usually provide protection from infection straight away.